tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 There's something odd about a TigerBeetle cluster --- we recommend using an even number of replicas, `6`.
 Usually, consensus implementations use `2f + 1` nodes, `3` or `5`, to have a clear majority for quorums.
 TigerBeetle uses so-called flexible quorums.
 For `6` replicas, the replication quorum is only `3`.
-That is, it is enough for only a half of the cluster to persist a prepare durably to disk for it to be considered logically committed.
+It is enough for only a half of the cluster to persist a prepare durably to disk for it to be considered logically committed.
 On the other hand, for changing views (that is, rotating the role of the primary to a different replica), at least `4` replicas are needed.
 Because any subset of three replicas and any subset of four replicas intersect, the new primary is guaranteed to